From the NFL to the Boardroom

 Most importantly, by casting a wider net, boards could greatly boost their odds of finding not just someone who is good but someone who is truly extraordinary.
 The last six Super Bowls have featured at least one team with a minority head coach or general manager.
 That’s the real intent of a Rooney Rule, whether for the locker room or the board room — not simply to increase the diversity numbers for diversity’s sake but to help find genuine leaders to take the organization to the highest level.

-This article was published by the NACD in www.directorship.com in August 2012.
+This article was first published by the NACD inwww.directorship.com in August 2012 and is republished on this website with kind permission of the magazine.